learn-co-curriculum/react-hooks-forms/README.md

 #### Uncontrolled Components

-In uncontrolled components, the state of the component's value is kept in the DOM itself like a regular old HTML form— in other words, the form element in question (e.g. an `<input>`) has its _own internal state_.
+In uncontrolled components, the state of the component's value is kept in the DOM itself like a regular old HTML form &mdash; in other words, the form element in question (e.g. an `<input>`) has its _own internal state_.
 To retrieve that value, we would need direct access to the DOM component that holds the value, _or_ we'd have to add an `onChange` handler.